Kong/kong-operator/README.md

 * Configuration and management of `AIGateway`s (experimental feature)

 See our [Features Page](/FEATURES.md) for details on these capabilities.

+## API stability

+The operator provides 2 APIs:

+- YAML / manifests API which users use to apply their manifests against Kubernetes clusters.
+- Go API through types exported under [api/](https://github.com/Kong/gateway-operator/tree/main/api) and other exported packages.

+This project:

+- Follows [Kubernetes API versioning][k8s_api_versioning] for the YAML API.
+  - This is considered part of the user contract.
+- Tries to not break users implementing against operator's Go API but does not offer a non breaking guarantee.

+[k8s_api_versioning]: https://kubernetes.io/docs/reference/using-api/#api-versioning

 ## Quick Start and documentation